junxit/us-congress-bills-111/metadata.md

 - 2010-05-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-200.
 - 2010-05-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-200.
 - 2010-05-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 413.
+- 2010-09-27 — Amendment SA 4661 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Amendment SA 4661 proposed by Senator Durbin for Senator Lieberman. (consideration: CR S7556) In the nature of a substitute.
+- 2010-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S7554-7556; text of measure as reported in Senate: CR S7554-7556)
+- 2010-09-27 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-27 — Senate amendment agreed to: Amendment SA 4661 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Senate amendment proposed (on the floor): Amendment SA 4661 proposed by Senator Durbin for Senator Lieberman.(consideration: CR S7556)
+- 2010-09-27 — Senate amendment submitted